-Section 1-6.
+Section 1-7.
 New Positions / Classifications

-A. Reclassification Studies
+A. Classification and Compensation Studies

-The City shall give notice to the Union within ten (10) working days whenever a reclassification study relating to a group or work unit belonging to Unit I is undertaken.
-The Classification and Compensation Section shall provide the Union with an opportunity to meet with the person conducting the study prior to preparation of any report or recommendations.
-The City shall notify the Union of any Unit I reclassification study thirty (30) calendar days prior to that study being presented to the Personnel Committee.
+The City shall give notice to the Union within 10 working days whenever a classification or compensation study is undertaken that includes active positions belonging to the Union.
+The Human Resources Department shall provide the Union with an opportunity to meet with the person conducting the study prior to preparation of any report or recommendations.
+The City shall notify the affected Union of the results and recommendations resulting from any study 30 calendar days prior to that study being presented to the Human Resources Committee.
+It should be noted that there is no guarantee, either expressed or implied that changes to a classification or its grade and salary range will result from a study.